OCamlverse/ocamlverse.github.io/content/build_systems.md

 ## Package Management

-Due to legacy reasons, OCaml's package management and build story is complicated.
-Trust us though -- it's a lot better than it used to be!
-There are 2 main components: the build tool (everyone now uses `dune`), and the package management system (nowadays you have the choice of `OPAM` or `esy`).
+Currently, package management and building involves 2 tools: `dune` for building the code and `opam` for packaging it and installing dependencies.
+This may change as there is an ongoing effort to make `dune` do both jobs.

-* [OPAM](http://opam.ocaml.org/) is the main modern package manager for OCaml.
+* [OPAM](http://opam.ocaml.org/) is the modern package manager for OCaml.
 If you want to publish a library in OCaml, OPAM is your friend, taking care of package dependency and invoking the build system as needed.
 OPAM supports lockfiles and sandboxing (local switch creation),